itscarlosisaac/ad-view/README.md

 - ~~Add button to expand or collapse sidebar~~
 - Add button to open in external browsers
 - After editing a param field, hit enter to save changes.
+- Be able to turn off or on params or sizes to avoid deletion

 ---------